syncfusion-content/blazor-docs/blazor/diagram/connectors/events.md

 }
 ```
 ## Target point change event
-* While changing the source point  of the connector, the following events can be used to do the customization.
+* While changing the target point  of the connector, the following events can be used to do the customization.

 |Event Name|Arguments|Description|
 |------------|-----------|------------------------|